Faculty/Staff Resources

 Some Learning Communities are designed for students pursuing specific majors or career interests (biology, journalism, music, pre-health, pre-vet, etc.) and some are designed to explore a specific identity or interest area (environmental sustainability, service and leadership, ROTC involvement, First-Gen students, etc.), although all are open to students of any major who share that interest.
 The University Exploration Learning Community supports students who are undecided about their major or career interests.

 Membership in Learning Communities is available on a first-come, first-served basis.
-Students apply to a first-year Learning Community via their UNL Housing Application.
+Students apply to a first-year Learning Community after they've completed their UNL Housing Application.

 Overall, the Learning Communities Program at UNL has grown substantially in the past few years.
-For the 2024-25 year, we will host 25 communities, and approximately 10% of the first-year class will be involved in a Learning Community.
+Approximately 10% of the first-year class will be involved in a Learning Community.

 Each year UNL departments and programs have the opportunity to submit proposals for new Learning Communities.
-Faculty/Staff members are strongly encouraged to work with the Assistant Director of Residence Life for Learning Communities, Abby Groth, as they prepare proposals.
+Faculty/Staff members are strongly encouraged to work with the Associate Director for Learning Experiences, Abby Groth, as they prepare proposals.